-Edgewonk offers a customizable desktop journaling software in addition to a web platform and mobile apps for iOS and Android devices.
-The desktop platform is especially nice because you can customize its look and layout so that the key trade data you need is available at a glance.
+Edgewonk offers a desktop journaling software in addition to a web platform and mobile apps for iOS and Android devices.
+The downloadable trading journal software is especially nice because you can customize its look and layout so that the key trade data you need is available at a glance.

 Edgewonk offers a single subscription tier that costs $169 per year.